-- Produce all required paperwork in order to be certified (e.g. DD214, Veteran's Cerficiation Sheet, etc.) - Provide all information required of any student for admission to West Virginia Northern (e.g. Applications, SS number, transcripts, placement scores, FAFSA, etc.).
+- Produce all required paperwork in order to be certified (e.g. DD214, Veterans Certification Sheet, etc.) - Provide all information required of any student for admission to West Virginia Northern (e.g. Applications, SS number, transcripts, placement scores, FAFSA, etc.).

-Note: The Veteran's Benefits and Transition act of 2018 does not apply to students who have not provided information for certification, admission, and financial aid.
+Note: The Veterans Benefits and Transition act of 2018 does not apply to students who have not provided information for certification, admission, and financial aid.